Photo: Iain Bagwell; Styling: Heather Chadduck

 - 2 large eggs

 - 1. Preheat oven to 350°.
-Bake pecans in a single layer in a shallow pan 8 to 10 minutes or until toasted and fragrant, stirring halfway through.
-Cool 10 minutes.
+Bake pecans in a single layer in a shallow pan 8 to 10 minutes or until toasted, stirring halfway through.
+Cool completely on a wire rack (about 30 minutes).
+Increase oven temperature to 425°.

-- 4. Microwave 1 cup semisweet chocolate morsels and 1/2 cup whipping cream in a small microwave-safe bowl at HIGH 1 minute or until melted, stirring at 30-second intervals.
-Spoon chocolate mixture over bottom of pie crust; sprinkle candy bars over chocolate mixture.
-Cover and chill 1 hour or until chocolate mixture is set.
+- 4. Microwave chocolate morsels and 1/4 cup cream in a microwave-safe bowl at HIGH 1 minute or until melted and smooth, stirring at 30-second intervals.